nonomal/AutoSend/README.md

 7. Run main.py again

 ## Caution
-* Warning using a selfbot is against discord Tos and can get you banned if another user reports you.
+* Warning using a selfbot is against discord TOS and can get you banned if another user reports you.
 * This was made in a short amount of time for fun and is only for educational purposes.

 ## Credits: